-Menu item Submenu item Value Comments Physical Presence for Provisioning DisabledEnabled Enable or disable the confirmation message when you change the settings of the security chip.
-Physical Presence for Clear DisabledEnabled Enable or disable the confirmation message when you clear the security chip.
+Menu item Submenu item Selection Comments Clear Security Chip Enter This option is used to clear encryption keys.
+It will not be possible to access already-encrypted data after these keys are cleared.
+Physical Presence for Provisioning DisabledEnabled This option enables or disables the confirmation message when you change the settings of the security chip.
+Physical Presence for Clear DisabledEnabled This option enables or disables the confirmation message when you clear the security chip.
 UEFI BIOS Update Option Flash BIOS Updating by End-Users DisabledEnabled If you select Enabled , all users can update the UEFI BIOS.
 If you select Disabled , only the person who knows the supervisor password can update the UEFI BIOS.
-Secure RollBack Prevention DisabledEnabled If you select Disabled , you can flash the older version UEFI BIOS.
-Memory Protection Execution Prevention DisabledEnabled Some computer viruses and worms cause memory buffers to overflow.
+Secure RollBack Prevention Disabled (If OS Optimized is Disabled) Enabled (If OS Optimized is Enabled) If you select Disabled , you can flash the older version of the UEFI BIOS.
+Memory Protection Execution Prevention Disabled Enabled Some computer viruses and worms cause memory buffers to overflow.
 By selecting Enabled you can protect your computer against attacks by such viruses and worms.
-If after choosing Enabled you find that a program does not run correctly, select Disabled and reset the setting.
-Virtualization Intel Virtualization Technology DisabledEnabled If you select Enabled , a Virtual Machine Monitor (VMM) can utilize the additional hardware capabilities provided by Intel Virtualization Technology.
-Intel VT-d Feature DisabledEnabled Intel VT-d stands for Intel Virtualization Technology for Directed I/O. When enabled, a VMM can utilize the platform infrastructure for I/O virtualization.
-I/O Port Access Ethernet LAN DisabledEnabled If you select Enabled , you can use the Ethernet LAN device.
-Wireless LAN DisabledEnabled If you select Enabled , you can use the Wireless LAN connection.
-Wireless WAN DisabledEnabled If you select Enabled , you can use the wireless WAN device.
-Bluetooth DisabledEnabled If you select Enabled , you can use Bluetooth devices.
-USB Port DisabledEnabled If you select Enabled , you can use the USB connectors.
-Memory Card Slot DisabledEnabled If you select Enabled , you can use the memory card slots.
-Smart Card Slot DisabledEnabled If you select Enabled , you can use the smart card slots.
-Integrated Camera DisabledEnabled If you select Enabled , you can use the integrated camera.
-Microphone DisabledEnabled If you select Enabled , you can use the microphones (internal, external, or line-in).
+If you find that an application program does not run correctly after choosing Enabled , select Disabled and reset the setting.
+Virtualization Intel (R) Virtualization Technology Disabled Enabled If you select Enabled , a Virtual Machine Monitor (VMM) can utilize the additional hardware capabilities provided by Virtualization Technology.
+Intel VT-d Feature Disabled Enabled Intel VT-d stands for Intel Virtualization Technology for directed I/O. When enabled, a VMM can utilize the platform infrastructure for I/O virtualization.

+Menu item Submenu item Selection Comments I/O Port Access Ethernet LAN Disabled If you select Enabled , you can use Enabled the Ethernet LAN device.
+Wireless LAN Disabled If you select Enabled , you can use Enabled the Wireless LAN device.
+Wireless WAN Disabled If you select Enabled , you can use Enabled the Wireless WAN device.
+Bluetooth Disabled If you select Enabled , you can use Enabled the Bluetooth device.
+USB Port Disabled If you select Enabled , you can use Enabled the USB connectors.
+Memory Card Slot Disabled If you select Enabled, you can use Enabled the memory card slot for an SD card or a MultiMediaCard.
+Integrated Camera Disabled If you select Enabled, you can use Enabled the camera.
+Microphone Disabled If you select Enabled , you can use Enabled the microphone (internal, external, or line-in).
+Fingerprint Reader Disabled If you select Enabled , you can use Enabled the fingerprint reader.
+Anti-Theft Intel AT Module Activation Disabled Enable or disable the UEFI BIOS Enabled interface to activate the Intel AT module, which is an optional Permanently Disabled anti-theft service from Intel.
+Note: If you set the Intel AT module activation to Permanently Disabled , you will be unable to enable this setting again.
+Computrace Disabled Enable or disable the UEFI BIOS Enabled interface to activate the computrace Permanently module.
+Computrace is an optional monitoring service from Absolute Disabled Software.
+Note: If you set the computrace module activation to Permanently Disabled , you will be unable to enable this setting again.